On the connectedness of the space of codimension one foliations on a closed 3-manifold: Appendix: Flexibility of almost integrable plane fields

 \subsection{Proof of the Key Lemma \ref{l:local}}

 We start with the data $U$, $F$, $A$ and $\xi$ of Lemma \ref{l:local} and use the notations of Section \ref{ss:triangulation}.
-In particular, $\Delta$ is the $(2\Z)^3$-invariant triangulation of $\R^3$ obtained by \guil{jiggling} the barycentric subdivision of the crystalline triangulation with integer vertices.
+As explained in the introduction to the appendix, the Key Lemma is proved by induction on the successive skeleta of some triangulation of the parameter space $K$.
+This induction is formalized in Lemma \ref{l:recurrence} below (cf. subsection \ref{sss:induction}), whose proof takes up the last subsection of the article.
+Before stating this Lemma, we need to prepare its setting, \emph{i.e.}: \begin{itemize} \item to define, for any scaling factor $d$ (less than some $d_0$ defined below), polyhedral neighbourhoods $A_d$ and $F_d$ of $A$ and $F$, the support of the future deformation(s) being contained in $A_d$ and disjoint from $F_d$ (cf. subsection \ref{sss:polyhedral}); \item to fix the triangulation of the parameter space (cf \ref{sss:parameter}); \item to define special simplices precisely (cf. \ref{sss:special}). \end{itemize} Recall that $\Delta$ is the $(2\Z)^3$-invariant triangulation of $\R^3$ obtained by ``jiggling'' the barycentric subdivision of the crystalline triangulation with integer vertices.
 By periodicity of the construction, $\Delta$ has a finite number of \emph{model} simplices, meaning that every simplex of $\Delta$ is the image of one of those by a translation.
 The diameter of the simplices of $\Delta$ is less than $1$.
-Moreover, the distance between two disjoint simplices and the angle between two intersecting $1$~or~$2$-simplices (not contained into one another) are uniformly bounded below by numbers denoted $\delta > 0$ and $\gamma \in (0, \pi/2]$ respectively (the angle between a straight line and a plane is the angle between the straight line and its orthogonal projection on the plane).
+Moreover, the distances between two disjoint simplices and the angles between two intersecting $1$~or~$2$-simplices (not contained into one another) are uniformly bounded below by numbers denoted by $\delta > 0$ and $\gamma \in (0, \pi/2]$ respectively (the angle between a straight line and a plane is the angle between the straight line and its orthogonal projection on the plane).

 Fix an angle $\theta < \gamma/2$.